Esraa-Abdelnaser/Sakila_REST_SOAP_API/README.md

 ## REST API

 The REST API provides endpoints for accessing the Sakila database using HTTP requests.
-The endpoints are organized around resources such as films, actors, and customers.
+The endpoints are organized around resources such as film, actor, and customer.
 Each resource has a unique URI, and the API supports the following HTTP methods:

 - GET: retrieve a resource or a collection of resources